 Why Nonverbal Learning Disorder Is So Often Mistaken for ADHD

-Nonverbal learning disorder (NLD) might be the most overlooked — and underdiagnosed — learning disability, in part becuase it’s symptoms look so much like ADHD.
+Nonverbal learning disorder (NLD) might be the most overlooked — and underdiagnosed — learning disability, in part because its symptoms look so much like ADHD.
 Poor social and fine-motor skills, inattention, trouble organizing thoughts — learn if these might be signs of NLD in your child.

 Marci G. started talking when she was 15 months old.
 By age three, she was reading The Cat in the Hat.
 Her parents started calling her their “little professor” because of her incessant questions and articulate chatter.